As humans, we do face challenges and problems at every step of our life and, we also find ways to tackle the troubles.

 Redirection has a built-in option that tracks 404 errors occurring on your website.
 A powerful regex is used in the Redirection plugin that matches URL patterns and redirects them to the appropriate page.

-SEO Redirect plugin tracks and manages redirect links.
+The WordPress directory consists of various SEO redirect plugins.
+These plugins help to track and manage redirect links.
 The interface of this plugin is easy to use.
 This plugin keeps track of 404 errors on the WordPress site and lets you fix those errors.
 The redirect links are stored in the WordPress database table.
-The plugin provides detailed information about the number of times redirection occurred, the time of redirection occurrence and, where the URL was found.
+The plugin provides detailed information about the number of times redirection occurred.
+This way you get a seamless fixing of 404 errors in WordPress at the time of redirection occurrence.

 4. All 404 Redirect to Homepage Plugin